-Moonstone can be described as transparent to translucent gemstone, with transparent specimens being more valuable.
+Moonstones can be described as transparent to translucent gemstones, with transparent specimens being more valuable.

 Inclusions can interfere with the gem’s adularescence, so the fewer inclusions the better.
 A perfect moonstone would have no inclusions and clear transparency to display its enchanting electric glow.
 Interestingly enough, characteristic moonstone inclusions include tiny tension cracks called the centipedes as they resemble the many-legged creatures.

 Some moonstones display chatoyancy, also known as the cat’s-eye effect, where inclusions within a gemstone reflect a thin band of light resembling the eye of a cat.
 Other specimens show four-rayed stars, an effect known as asterism.